tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

   - Mac app redesigned to use a native UI that wraps TileMill.
   - Ubuntu app redesigned to feel more like a desktop application.
 See [upgrade notes](http://mapbox.com/tilemill/docs/upgrade/) for important migration information.
+  - Fixed bug in Carto where the pound sign in an ID selector was optional.

 - version: 0.5.1
   oldrev: 2917